gnosis/ido-ux/src/docs/files/devguide05.md

 #### Selecting Auctions

 5. After all these steps, you have now successfully connected to the Gnosis Auction dapp.
 From the UI you will be able to differentiate between two sections.
-The top section of the UI shows the highlighted Auctions that are taking place, while the bottom section of the UI will show us the full list of Auctions that are taking place or have taken place on the platform.
+The top section of the UI shows the highlighted auctions that are taking place, while the bottom section of the UI will show you the full list of Auctions that are taking place or have taken place on the platform.

 - If you want to participate in one auction that is in the highlighted section, you just have to click anywhere in the box and you will be redirected to the auction.
 - If you want to participate in one auction, that is the all auction section, you have to click on the “side-arrow” button and you will be redirected to the auction.